MESAHub/mesa-website/08-faq.markdown

 Bill Paxton).
 Photo taken by Bill's patient wife, Kathlyn, who deserves a great deal of credit for the existence of MESA.

+### Can MESA be run on 32-bit machines?

+MESA is no longer supported on 32-bit systems.
+This isn't by design;
+we simply haven't been able to get it to work!
+So if you REALLY want to use an antique 32-bit system for MESA, you'll have to try to make it work yourself.

 ### Why wasn't MESA written on punch cards?

 MESA is written using advanced features of modern Fortran which make